 My goal as a professional has been evolving since the start of my career.
 There has always been a sense of client-centered, strength-based approaches in my work but these ideologies permeate all of my work with the VK Wellness Initiative.
-I want my clients to feel like they have entered a safe relationship opens new doors to the self and change.
+I want my clients to feel like they have entered a safe relationship, and opened new doors to self and change.
 I hope to guide my clients into a new relationship with themselves and foster the growth of their self-efficacy.
 Within each person lies their truth.
 I am truly honored to be the witness to such incredible change and growth ‘in the lives’ of each client with whom I have the pleasure of working with.

 I have worked in the human service sector for the past 18 years in a variety of fields.
 My experience includes working with individuals accessing counseling for a range of behavioral and psychological concerns.
 I also spent a large part of my career supporting individuals, children, and families with developmental delays or concerns.
-I have worked in many different programs support youth as well including young offenders.
+I have worked in many different programs supporting youth as well as programs working with young offenders.
 My work with families includes parenting supports, advocacy, and accessing resources.
 I have spent time working with Indigenous services and appreciate the need for reconciliation and aim to support this in my work.
 Cultural humility is an idea and behavior that I find utterly invaluable.
 I have also provided many educational opportunities spanning many topics for a wide variety of audiences.